alpine-collective/alpinejs-devtools/README.md

 ## Installation

 - [Get the Chrome Extension](https://chrome.google.com/webstore/detail/alpinejs-devtools/fopaemeedckajflibkpifppcankfmbhk)
+- _Coming soon_ Firefox Extension, for now see [Installing the dev extensions on Firefox](#installing-the-dev-extension-on-firefox)

 ### Development

 1. Clone this repo
-2. run `npm install`
+2. Run `npm install`
-3. then run `npm run dev`
+3. Run `npm run dev`
-4. load unpacked extension inside dist/chrome directory
+4. Load unpacked extension inside dist/chrome directory
-4. open any html file that imports alpine js then inspect by dev chrome inspection tool.
+4. Open any html file that imports alpine js then inspect by dev chrome inspection tool.

+#### Installing the dev extension on Firefox

+1. Follow the [Development](#development) instructions to get a devlopment build.
+2. Go to [about:debugging](about:debugging) in Firefox
+3. Click the "This Firefox" tab (left side nav)
+4. Click "Load Temporary Add-on..."
+5. Open one of the files in the built extension folder ([./dist/chrome](./dist/chrome))

 ### License